JustinBirchard/boot-game/README.md

 # boot-game
 ### Boot is a sci-fi text game about a small robot trying to navigate the galaxy.

 Create your custom bot, explore the Whisp, make friends along the way.
 Features RPG and Survival game mechanics with an original narrative.
 An "open-world" style of play allows for the player to complete the game in a variety of ways.
+Games will take from 30 mintues to 3 hours depending on how long the player wishes to play.

 _Version 0.97 tested using Windows 10, VS Code, and Python 3.8.5 64-bit (conda)_